wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 Afterwards you'll start to think that instead of dealing with this nonsense, you can actually save time and effort and fix the problem once and for all.
 You'll get the program source, build it by yourself, and then start looking inside, under the hood in hope you can fix it.
+Often it requires learning new technology, [new programming language](https://www.koszek.com/blog/2017/02/13/learn-programming-self-study-guide/), new domain-specific knowledge.

 Failure after failure you will start to understand just about enough to shoot an e-mail to the author: